 The department head will annually evaluate the overall quality of teaching, scholarship, and service of each faculty member.
 The percentage weightings for teaching, scholarship, and service will be agreed to for the following year.
 Based on the weightings for the period under review, the department head will rate the faculty member as excellent, good, satisfactory, needs improvement, or unacceptable in each category.
-The department head will include a comprehensive summary of the three areas of evaluation for the faculty member with recommendations for improvement.
-This document will be signed by the faculty member and the department head and submitted to the dean.
+The department head will include a comprehensive summary of the three areas of evaluation for the faculty member and the department head and submitted to the dean.